StemVibrations/STEM/docs/tutorial1.rst

 Overview
 --------
-This tutorial shows a step-by-step guide on how to set up and run a 3D Lamb problem, that consists on the application of a point load on the surface, and computing the wave propagation towards the free field.
+This tutorial shows how to set up and run a 3D Lamb problem.
+The Lamb problem consists of the application of a point load on the surface of an elastic half-space, and computing the wave propagation towards the free field.
-To avoid reflections at the model edges, absorbing boundaries are used.
+To avoid reflections at the model edges, absorbing boundary conditions are used.

 Imports and setup
 -----------------